Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 • Liquidity pool positions

-How to Buy Your First NFT (Beginner Tutorial)
+How to Buy Your First NFT

-2. Set up a wallet
+2. Set up a crypto wallet that supports that blockchain.

-4. Connect to a marketplace
+4. Connect your wallet to a trusted NFT marketplace.

-5. Research the NFT collection
+5. Research the collection before buying.

-6. Review transaction fees
+6. Review transaction fees before confirming.

-7. Complete your purchase
+7. Complete your purchase only after verifying the details.

 Are NFTs Safe?

-• Scams or counterfeit collections
+• Scams and counterfeit collections

 • Phishing attacks